CoFH/cofh.github.io/_posts/2017-11-01-consistency-and-flow-pt-1.md

 years.

-So with that in mind, I'd like to take a couple of these posts and talk about some mod design concepts that I try to apply to all my work - Consistency and Flow.
+So with that in mind, I'd like to take a couple of these posts and talk about some mod design concepts that I try to apply to all my work - *Consistency* and *Flow*.
 For this post, I want to focus on consistency.

 If you look up consistency on Google, I'm referring here to, "conformity of the application of something," meaning the creation of systems of rules and